Merck Sharp & Dohme (MSD):

 All systems on the nQBMS are logged and archived by the Siemens Desigo Software.

-In the event of a site power failure or Disaster recovery, The BAS can be initiated to execute fully controlled recovery of all QBMS & nQBMS systems.
-This is timed, monitored and fully verified by the BAS on site.
+In the event of a site power failure or Disaster recovery, The BMS can be initiated to execute fully controlled recovery of all QBMS & nQBMS systems.
+This is timed, monitored and fully verified by the BMS on site.

 This project was very successfully delivered, to high MSD expectations, by Sirus.